 In persistent/stored cross-site scripting, the web application stores the invalid input, which is then unsafely executed later in the client’s browser.
-In this type of attack, the adversary must identify potential vulnerabilities in the web application and then inject the malicious payload into the server.
-Reflected/non-persistent XSS involves embedding the malicious code in an HTTP request, so it is sent back to be executed by the client browser as part of the server’s HTTP response.
+In this attack, the adversary must identify potential vulnerabilities in the web application and inject the malicious payload into the server.
+Reflected/non-persistent XSS involves embedding the malicious code in an HTTP request, sending it back to be executed by the client browser as part of the server’s HTTP response.

 How do I test for reflected XSS vulnerabilities?

-While it is possible to test such vulnerabilities manually, it is recommended to use automated scanners such as the Crashtest Security Suite to find and fix reflected XSS vulnerabilities.
+While it is possible to test such vulnerabilities manually, using automated scanners such as the Crashtest Security Suite is recommended to find and fix reflected XSS vulnerabilities.
 Developers and QA teams should first identify user input vectors, typically using a web proxy or HTML editor.
 They can then use the OWASP-provided list of test input data to analyze the input vectors for reflected XSS vulnerabilities.
 These analysis results are used to determine whether the website is vulnerable and which vulnerabilities may have the highest impact.